keenanromain/markdown2html/README.md

 | `Blank line`                           | `Ignored`                                         |
 | `** Bold **`                           | `<strong>Bold</strong>`                           |
 | `* Italitcs *`                         | `<em>Italics</em>`                                |

+## Improvements
+There are always points of improvements with any project.
+Given enough time, I'd would have liked to have done the following:

+- Include CSS styling on the rendered HTML
+- Include support for pulling a markdown file off the internet
+- Include multiple markdown files as input
+- Divide the Go file across multiple files
+- Incorporate more in-depth testing
+- Include support for ordered and unordered HTML lists